 Five Actives – Five Actions:

-® EDELWEISS, as its name suggests, is an extract of Edelweiss, from a specially developed strain, Leontopodium alpinum ‘Helvetia’, optimized for cosmetic performance.
-ALPAFLOR ® EDELWEISS strengthens the epidermal barrier and reduces skin sensitivity in vivo.
+- ALPAFLOR® EDELWEISS, as its name suggests, is an extract of Edelweiss, from a specially developed strain, Leontopodium alpinum ‘Helvetia’, optimized for cosmetic performance.
+ALPAFLOR® EDELWEISS strengthens the epidermal barrier and reduces skin sensitivity in vivo.
 The bioactive has organic certification.